tracel-ai/burn/CONTRIBUTING.md

 This approach ensures that `expect()` messages are informative and aligned with the intended function outcomes, making debugging and maintenance more straightforward for everyone.

+### Writing integration tests

+[Integration tests](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html) should be in a directory called `tests` besides the `src` directory of a crate.
+Per convention, they must be implemented in files whose name start with the `test_` prefix.

 ## Others

 To bump for the next version, install `cargo-edit` if its not on your system, and use this command: